UlyssesWu/Troschuetz.Random/README.md

 Starting from version 4.0, these extensibility cases are supported:

-- Defining a custom generator by extending the AbstractGenerator class.
+- Defining a custom generator by extending the `AbstractGenerator` class.
-- Defining a custom distribution, by extending the AbstractDistribution class and by implementing either IContinuousDistribution or IDiscreteDistribution.
+- Defining a custom distribution, by extending the `AbstractDistribution` class and by implementing either `IContinuousDistribution` or `IDiscreteDistribution`.
-- Change the core definition of a standard distribution, by redefining the static Sample delegate, used to generate distributed numbers, and the static IsValidParam/AreValidParams delegate, used to validate parameters.
+- Change the core definition of a standard distribution, by redefining the static `Sample` delegate, used to generate distributed numbers, and the static `IsValidParam`/`AreValidParams` delegates, used to validate parameters.

-For your convenience, below you can find an example of how you can implement all features above (the code is also present in the Examples project):
+For your convenience, below you can find an example of how you can implement all features above (the code is also present in the samples folder):

 ```cs